dadn-dream-home/documents/template/footer.typ

   let current-page = counter(page).at(loc).at(0)
   let total-pages = counter(page).final(loc).at(0)

-  let semester-of-year = calc.mod(meta.semester, 10)
+  let semester-of-year = calc.rem(meta.semester, 10)
   // change this when you come from the 2100s let year-from = calc.round(meta.semester / 10) + 2000
   let year-to = year-from + 1